apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 ## Plain form submit navigations

-This is easy and will work out of the box.
+This works out of the box.
 It's typically used on older websites such as [Turkish Remax](https://www.remax.com.tr/ofis-office-franchise-girisimci-agent-arama).
 For a site like this you can just set the `Clickable elements selector` and you're good to go:

 ```js
 'a[onclick ^= getPage]';